 Weather—severe or not—adds interest to historic events.
 Find local weather summaries, local storm data, and more climate reports on this site from the National Oceanic and Atmospheric Administration.

-This American Memory site offers digital access to the LOC exhibition “A Quest for Full Citizenship,” as well as five related collections.
+This American Memory site offers digital access to the LOC exhibition “A Quest for Full Citizenship,” as well as other related collections.
 Resources here span 200 years of African-American history, dating back to the 1700s.

 This site’s year-by-year overviews, battle summaries, biographies, discussion of medical practices and more provide plenty of fodder for putting your Civil War-era ancestors in historical context.
 Photographs, drawings and maps convey more than words alone.
 Digitized issues of Harper’s Weekly magazines published from 1861 to 1865 provide a unique view into this tumultuous time.